solid/authorization-panel/wac-ucr/uc-survey.md

 by AppID, with the caveat that the effectiveness is specifically when the user can strongly identify the application they are using (in piloted scenarios)
 * 0 csarven: it depends on the environment of the application.
 * +1 jaxoncreed:

 ### Limiting application access while not acting as resource controller
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-client-constraints

+* 0 csarven: A bit of a low-level server-side plumbing.
+Unclear how an application (like [ap]) may want/need to set a policy as such.

 ## Privacy